 Charged up about e-rides?
 Here’s what you need to know before buying one:

 Cost – new golf carts cost around $5,000-7,000, but used ones in good condition can go for as little as $2,500.
 Higher-end EVs can cost closer to $10,000.

 Battery – charge your vehicle’s battery after each day of use and always check the charge level before venturing out.
 Batteries can collect dirt and rust, so regular maintenance and cleaning of your battery is important.

 Rules of the road – there is no doubt that operating an EV is easy and safe – but where can you drive?
 Some communities have electric vehicle paths that allow golf carts and the like to share the trails with pedestrians and cyclists.
-In Nocatee, golf cart drivers must be 16 years old and have a valid drivers license on public streets, and EVs are required to be street legal in most cases.
-Before hitting the open road at Nocatee, contact the the Nocatee Welcome Center for local regulations and additional requirements.
+Before hitting the open road at Nocatee, contact St. Johns County for local regulations and additional requirements.

 Parking – park in regular spaces or get away with those tight spots that aren’t technically spaces for motor vehicles.
 Some communities and businesses even have specific parking spots for EVs.
 Nocatee offers ample “EV-Only” designated parking around the community, including up-close parking spaces at Town Center and Splash Water Park.
 Rules still apply when it comes to handicap spots, fire hydrants, and emergency vehicle lanes.

 Just like buying a car, choosing the kind of EV you want for your family depends on size, functionality and speed.
 Be sure to shop around and make sure the cart you choose suits your lifestyle and budget.